Manuportero10/Manuportero10/README.md

 I am an enthusiastic of AI solutions and I would like to work in that field in the future, it does not matter what it would cost.
 Also, I like learning interesting things to include in my skills so I am not reluctant to new technologies.
 In fact, I think that I prefer to keep learning and improving rather than just doing the same over and over.

+I consider myself as a persistent person who is not afraid of face challenges and failing, because these experiences help us to be better profesional, maybe this time you make a mistake or give up a project, but learning from the mistakes:  **What will you become tomorrow?**

 ## Get in Touch 📱

 <p align="center">